jperkin/notes/gcc-cpp-stdc/README.md

 Note that for the C++17 or newer case that both `_STDC_C99` and `_STDC_C11` must be defined, as there are certain sections in the system headers that only check for the former.

+This fixes the scipy build.
+Further builds are ongoing.